Incontinence After Prostate Surgery

 Recovery from incontinence after prostate surgery is unique to every patient, but rarely takes more than 3 months.
-Most men regain urinary control within 1-3 months.
-In fact, very few men experience long-term incontinence after prostate surgery with the da Vinci® robot.
+Most men regain urinary control within 3 months.
+In fact, very few men experience long-term incontinence after prostate surgery.

 What You Need to Know about Radical Prostatectomy Incontinence

 - A catheter will be inserted during surgery.
-When you return to the hospital to have it removed in 4-7 days after prostate surgery, you will be given a protective pad.
+When you return to the clinic to have it removed in 4-6 days after prostate surgery, you will be given a protective pad.
 (This is compared to an average of 14 days with traditional prostatectomy.)